LogJamb-Josh/CodingChallenge.WebApi.Apex.JackHenry/readme.md

 1. This is the endpoint this WebApi should hit.
    - https://mockbin.org/bin/fb525688-91a7-47da-a319-fcfc24a14001

+# Contacts
-Ed Mclaughlin issues the test. edmclaughlin@hotmail.com
+- Ed Mclaughlin issues the test.
+  - edmclaughlin@hotmail.com

-Ben is the contact at Apex.
+- Ben is the contact at Apex.
-bwoschnick@apexsystems.com
+  - bwoschnick@apexsystems.com